 DDOT and MDOT SHA have been collaborating to develop an application that efficiently develops a continuous centerline across boundaries.
 This webinar presentation, led by both agencies, describes how external agencies can download GIS data throughout a region and, using the application, can avoid having to manually snap one jurisdiction’s boundary centerlines to another.
 This data can then be easily ingested into routing applications such as CAD, E911, and NG911.

-This webcast summary and recording will be available at: https://www.gis.fhwa.dot.gov/webcasts.asp.
+This webinar summary and recording will be available at: www.gis.fhwa.dot.gov/webinars.aspx.

 GIS and the All Road Network of Linear Referenced Data (ARNOLD) Initiative